rikot/Hololens/hololens/hololens-release-notes.md

 To help provide clarity, this release notes page provides information for every major and minor update.
 The most current release is listed first, and previous releases follow in chronological order.
 If you’d like to learn about updates to down level versions (or view previous major feature releases), refer to the table that follows.

-Note:  the current release version is the May 2024 Update, Build 1376.
+Note:  the current release version is the June 2024 Update, Build XXXX.

 | Major release   number | Feature release name                  | Date         | Build number |
 |------------------------|-------------------------------------|--------------|--------------|